feathersjs/docs/api/client/socketio.md

 The `@feathersjs/socketio-client` module allows to connect to services exposed through the [Socket.io server](../socketio.md) via a Socket.io socket.

 > **Important:** Socket.io is also used to *call* service methods.
-Using sockets for both, calling methods and receiving real-time events is generally faster than using [REST](./express.md) and there is no need to use both, REST and Socket.io in the same client application at the same time.
+Using sockets for both calling methods and receiving real-time events is generally faster than using [REST](./express.md).
+There is therefore no need to use both REST and Socket.io in the same client application.

 ### socketio(socket)